-^{}This total includes other municipal employer's liabilities.
-From most recent State of Alaska PERS and TRS Actuarial Valuation Reports, 6/30/2017.
+\\This total includes other municipal employer's liabilities.
+From most recent State of Alaska PERS and TRS Actuarial Valuation Reports, 6/30/2018.

-As of June 30, 2018 the State had authorized, but unissued general fund obligations of:
+As of June 30, 2019, the State had authorized but unissued general fund obligations of:

 Authority Estimated Debt Service Term

-General Obligation \$110,348,242 \$10,000,000 20 years
+General Obligation \$110,348,242 \$8,000,000 20 years

-Subject to Appropriation
+Subject to -

+Appropriation

 Knik Arm Crossing \$300,000,000 N/A N/A

-Pension Obligation Bonds 1,500,000,000 N/A N/A
+Pension Obligation 1,500,000,000 N/A N/A

+Bonds

-Tax Credit Certificate Bond Corporation \$1,000,000,000 Uncertain up to \$125 million 10 years
+Tax Credit Certificate \$1,000,000,000 Uncertain up to \$105 Uncertain 10 to 15

+Bond Corporation million years

-School Debt Reimbursement Limited Limited
+School Debt Limited Limited

+Reimbursement

-TOTAL 2,910,348,242 10,000,000
+TOTAL 2,910,348,242 113,000,000

-The State has discussed the potential of issuing debt to provide for a portion of the State's funding requirement for the AKLNG project.
+In recent years the State has discussed the potential of issuing debt to provide for a portion of the State's funding requirement for the AKLNG project.
 The AKLNG project could require issuance of up to tens of billions of dollars in debt over a ten-year period.
-If approved, this issuance would exceed existing debt by many times.
+While in the current environment State debt issuance for AKLNG appears less likely, if approved, this issuance would exceed existing debt by many times.

-As of June 30, 2018, the State had debt obligations secured and paid by the general fund of approximately \$951.1 million, comprised of \$724.4 million of general obligation bonds, \$24.2 million of Certificates of Participation, and \$202.5 million of lease-revenue bond conduit issues of political subdivisions all issued in fixed rate mode.
+As of June 30, 2019, the State had debt obligations secured and paid by the general fund of approximately \$885.3 million, comprised of \$670.1 million of general obligation bonds, \$22.4 million of Certificates of Participation, and \$192.8 million of lease-revenue bond conduit issues of political subdivisions all issued in fixed rate mode.
 There is currently \$110 million of unissued general obligation bond authority that remains to be issued, and general fund subject to appropriation bond authority of \$300 million for the Knik Arm Crossing, \$1.5 billion for the Pension Obligation Bond Corporation, and \$1 billion for the Tax Credit Certificate Bond Corporation.
 It is uncertain when, or if the authority for the Knik Arm Crossing or the Pension Obligation Bond Corporation will be issued.
-The authorization for the Tax Credit Certificate Bond Corporation has had a legal challenge raised against it which will need to be satisfactorily resolved prior to any bond issuance.
+The authorization for the ATCCBC has had a legal challenge raised against it which is currently being considered by the Alaska Supreme Court.
+Any ATCCBC bond issuance will require that the Court issues a ruling affirming the legality of the proposal.

-As of June 30, 2018, the State had \$48.1 million outstanding in the Veteran's Mortgage Loan Program which the general fund guarantees, but has never had to pay the debt service.
+As of June 30, 2019, the State had \$106.8 million outstanding in the Veteran's Mortgage Loan Program which the general fund guarantees but has never had to pay the debt service.
 This guarantee was obtained in 1982 as it was required by the 1980 Mortgage Subsidy Bond Tax Act to obtain tax exempt financing of mortgages for US military veterans in Alaska.
 This is the only debt issued by a political subdivision that is guaranteed by the State.
 The program maintains the highest credit rating of AAA prior to including the state guarantee, and therefore has no impact on the State's debt capacity.